Architecture Overview

 From theory to deployment

 Nexus isn’t just conceptual.
-Multiple public testnets have proven the viability of the Execution Layer:
+Multiple public testnets have proven the viability of the Execution Layer:- Millions of nodes have participated globally via Nexus OS.

 - Full zkVM integration allows for arbitrary EVM-like workloads to be proven and verified.